ukmusarra/cv/readme.md

 Extra
 =====

-* Guitar player, data science enthusiast & self-taught IT programmer.
+* Guitar player.
-* Experience with C#, VBA, Python, Javascript, SQL, HTML, CSS and PHP.
 * Volunteered as football coach for kids between 6 and 12 years old in USA.
 * Fluent in Portuguese, English and Italian.
 Advanced Spanish and Basic Danish
-* The link at the top of this CV 'uFace' is my mobile app.
-I have developed, for educational purposes, a calculation of radial displacements for deep tunnels in cohesive soils based in new analytical approach, considering non-dimensional variables.
-It is based on the research work from multidisciplinary team at PoliMi.
-You can download it on GooglePlay.
+* [uFace](https://play.google.com/store/apps/details?id=mmeng.org.ufaceapp) is my mobile app available on GooglePlay.

 Full proficiency in the following IT and Engineering Software:
 --------------------------------------------------------------